peikunyang/11_Qubo_solver/README.md

-# Comparative Evaluation of PyTorch, JAX, SciPy, and Neal for Dense QUBO Optimization at Large Matrix Scales
+# Benchmarking Software-Based QUBO Solvers for Large-Scale Dense Binary Optimization

 This repository contains the source code and benchmarking framework for the paper: